sagemathinc/cocalc/src/dev/docker/README.md

     $ docker stop smc
     $ docker start smc

+You can watch the logs:

+    $ docker logs smc -f

 If you're running this docker image on a remote server and want to use ssh port forwarding to connect, type